BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 Mod authors need to integrate their mods with MCM for their settings to appear in the UI.
 The subsections below go in detail about this process, but it is essentially done in two steps:

   1. **Define the blueprint JSON** file for your mod's settings and **place it alongside your mod's `meta.lsx`** file.
-  2. Replace your mod's logic for reading/writing settings with calls to the MCM API, using settings' IDs as defined in the blueprint.
+  2. Replace your mod's logic for reading/writing settings with calls using the `MCM` API, using settings' IDs as defined in the blueprint.

-Anything else is a matter of updating objects (if you're storing values in tables, for example), adding custom UI (very situational) and creating hotkeys (MCM 1.18+)
+Anything else is a matter of updating objects (if you're storing values in tables, for example), adding custom UI (very situational) and creating hotkeys (MCM 1.19+).

 > It's **extremely recommended to define BG3MCM as a dependency in your `meta.lsx` file**.
 This allows the game and mod managers to ***ensure*** that MCM is loaded ***before** your own mod* - eliminating the need to instruct users to do so manually and avoiding incorrect reports/troubleshooting when they don't!
 See our [guide for adding dependencies](/Tutorials/General/Basic/adding-mod-dependencies).
 > • [Example for listing two dependencies in a meta.lsx file, one being BG3MCM](https://github.com/AtilioA/BG3-mod-uninstaller/blob/main/Mod%20Uninstaller/Mods/ModUninstaller/meta.lsx#L7-L24 'Mod Uninstaller with two dependencies, one being BG3MCM'); (Volition Cabinet is not required for MCM)